kodeclan/TwAdeploy/README.md

     terraform (plan|apply|delete) -var credentials=__path-to-json-file__ -var project=__project-name__

 If the variables are not provided, Terraform will ask for the variables at runtime.

+For an example of a project using TwAdeploy, see:  https://github.com/mlgopher/bgp-traffic-engineering